csmangum/opusagent/docs/latency_optimization_guide.md

 ## Conclusion

 Achieving ultra-low latency in voice agent systems requires a holistic approach spanning network configuration, code optimization, and efficient resource management.
-FastAgent's architecture provides the foundation for sub-300ms interactions, with opportunities for further optimization based on specific deployment scenarios.
+OpusAgent's architecture provides the foundation for sub-300ms interactions, with opportunities for further optimization based on specific deployment scenarios.

 By following these guidelines, developers can create voice agents that provide natural, responsive conversations indistinguishable from human interactions.